stacksjs/bun-plugin-dotenvx/docs/showcase.md

 ## First-Party

-The whole Stacks ecosystem is built using `vite-plugin-dotenvx`.
+The whole Stacks ecosystem is built using `bun-plugin-dotenvx`.
 Here are some of the projects utilizing it:

 - [`stacks`](https://github.com/stacksjs/stacks) _(Progressive full-stack framework for Web Artisans.
 Develop modern apps, clouds & framework-agnostic libraries—faster.)_